Deleting a Net

 Deleting a Net and its Associated Resources

-2. Check the box of the Net you want to tear down.
+1. In the Nets dashboard, check the box of the Net you want to tear down.

-3. Click IconTeardown Tear Down Net.
+2. Click IconTeardown Tear Down.

 A confirmation dialog box appears.